davestj/davestj/README.md

   <b>⚡ Fun facts:</b>
   <br>• I was one of the original AWS public beta testers before their official launch in 2006!
   <br>• Successfully bootstrapped and exited my first streaming company (MediaCast1) in 2006
-  <br>• Now rebooting my legacy platforms with AI and launching into quantum research - all self-funded!
+  <br>• Now building both software AND hardware (AI teleprompter) for the broadcast industry - all self-funded!
 </div>